 Covid-19 Closes Cozumel Golf Course

-It is sad to learn that Covid-19 has closed the Golf Course on Cozumel’s north shore.
+Sadly, Covid-19 has closed the Golf Course on Cozumel’s north shore.
 For almost 20 years, Cozumel Country Club (Isla Maya Club de Golf, SA de CV) has been a proud member of the Cozumel community and has provided great golf experiences to Cozumel residents and the many tourists who visit Cozumel.
 The course featured four sets of tees, catering to golfers of all skill levels and enhancing the overall golfing experience.
-Like many other hospitality and service providers, the pandemic created many challenges for the Club, and the changes in the cruise line and tourism industry were complex.
+Like many other hospitality and service providers, the pandemic created many challenges for the Club, and the cruise line and tourism industry changes were complex.
 After many discussions on how to ensure a strong and viable future, the club decided that the Cozumel Country Club was no longer sustainable and made the unfortunate decision to close the Club.
 The closure became effective on January 31, 2021.

-This wonderful Club’s members, employees, and guests created many incredible memories, friendships, and relationships.
+This outstanding Club’s members, employees, and guests created many incredible memories, friendships, and relationships.
 The club has deeply appreciated its members throughout the years.

 (Cozumel Country Club published the above on 01JAN2021)